T. J. Johnson (American football): Professional career

-Johnson was drafted by the Cincinnati Bengals with the 251st pick in the 2013 NFL Draft.
+Johnson was selected by the Cincinnati Bengals with the 251st pick in the 2013 NFL draft.
 He signed with the Bengals on May 8, 2013.
 He was released by the Bengals on August 31 and signed to the team's practice squad on September 1.
 He was signed to a futures contract by the Bengals on January 6, 2014.
 He made his NFL debut on September 21, 2014 against the Tennessee Titans.

 On March 7, 2017, the Bengals extended a restricted free agent tender on Johnson.
 On March 17, 2017, Johnson signed a two-year contract with the Bengals.
 He played in 13 games with four starts at right guard before suffering a pectoral injury.
 He was placed on injured reserve on December 16, 2017.

 On September 1, 2018, Johnson was released by the Bengals.